WentingXu3o3/TB-HSU/README.md

 ## 3DHSG Dataset
-we introduce the **3D** **H**ierarchical **S**cene **G**raph (3DHSG) dataset that extends the [3DSSG](https://github.com/ShunChengWu/3DSSG) dataset, which itself extends the [3RScan](https://github.com/WaldJohannaU/3RScan) dataset.
+We introduce the **3D** **H**ierarchical **S**cene **G**raph (3DHSG) dataset that extends the [3DSSG](https://github.com/ShunChengWu/3DSSG) dataset, which itself extends the [3RScan](https://github.com/WaldJohannaU/3RScan) dataset.
 3DHSG captures the spatial organization for a 3D scene in a three-layered graph, where nodes represent objects, regions within rooms, and rooms.
-Object nodes include context-specific affordances, while region nodes cluster objects with the same region-specific affordances, and room nodes contain the type of room.
+Object nodes include context-specific affordances, while region nodes cluster objects with the same region-specific affordances, and room nodes contain the room type.

 The 3DHSG Dataset is a JSON file and can be downloaded from this repository at ./dataset/3DHSG.